Consciousness after death

 M: "In Flitterflop's case it can, because he sincerely and firmly believes it."

 BOMBAST: "How is that possible?
-Doesn't occult science teach that immortality of the Self is conditional?
+Doesn't Occult Science teach that immortality of the Self is conditional?
 How can there be any exceptions to this established law?"

 M: "There are no exceptions to the fundamental spiritual laws, but there are rules for those who see, and rules for those who do not."